berthott/laravel-targetable/readme.md

     | Model Namespace Configuration
     |--------------------------------------------------------------------------
     |
-    | Defines one or multiple model namespaces.
+    | string or array with one ore multiple namespaces that should be monitored
+    | for the configured trait.
+Defaults to App\Models.
     |
     */